-The Sapling turnstile is an auditing mechanism for the number of ZEC in circulation.
+The Sprout to Sapling migration is an auditing mechanism for the number of ZEC in circulation.
 Shielded ZEC cannot be accounted for in the total monetary supply because balances remain private to the owners of shielded address private keys.
-The Sapling turnstile provides accounting for the ZEC held in Sprout shielded addresses as they are migrated to Sapling shielded addresses.
+This migration provides accounting for the ZEC held in Sprout shielded addresses as they are moved to the newer Sapling shielded addresses using turnstiles .

-We plan to release a Sapling migration tool to help users who have funds stored in older Sprout addresses migrate them to a newer Sapling address without accidentally leaking data which could publicly correlate them to their balances.
+We plan to release a Sprout to Sapling migration tool to help users who have funds stored in older Sprout addresses migrate them to a newer Sapling address without accidentally leaking data which could publicly correlate them to their balances.

 If you are a user who stores funds in older Sprout addresses, we recommend you wait for this new tool before migrating your funds.
-We expect to release it in 2019 Q1.
+This tool is specified in a Draft ZIP.

 The primary goal for development of this tool is protecting the users’ privacy via automation to avoid human error or misunderstanding (yes, even advanced users).
 It makes use of the consensus level migration mechanism instead of manual migration which requires the use of transparent addresses described in the Overview section of this page.
-With that disclaimer, we are providing privacy recommendations below for users who are not going to listen to this advice and proceed with manual migration.
+With that disclaimer, we are providing privacy recommendations below for users who still want to proceed with manual migration.